 I practiced cutting out hamsas with vines/trees in them out of paper until I was satisfied with this one.
 I fused the green fabric to fusible web before tracing the paper hamsa onto the paper side of the fusible web.
 I cut out the hamsa using small scissors and an Exacto knife.
 For a short explanation of what a hamsa is, see the post from 8/4, titled, “Hamsas”.
 I’m trying to decide if I need to zigzag around every single cutout or not.
 Leave me a comment if you have an opinion one way or the other.

 I’m working on a different hamsa than the one I blogged about on 8/4.
 That other one is still a work in progress.
 This new one has a subtle tree in the middle, so I’m calling it a Tree Of Life hamsa.
 I pieced wedge shaped strings together for the two sides.
+If you look closely you can see that the two sides are not symmetrical.

 I recently returned from a trip up and down the coast of California and Oregon.
 It’s amazing how many tiny coastal towns have a quilt shop, selling lots of lovely fabric.
 I also visited the Latimer Quilt and Textile Museum in Tillamook, OR, which even my husband and non-quilting best friend found worth visiting.
 At each quilt shop I bought small amounts of fabric.
 At the end of the trip I was surprised by how much I’d accumulated.